-Poster Session (10%): Wednesday December 7th, 5-6:30PM, EAST & WEST ATRIA OF UBC LIFE SCIENCES INSTITUTE (2350 Health Sciences Mall) Approximately 900 students, 20 Teaching Fellows, and 5 Instructors from all 10 sections of Psychology 217 will meet to share and learn about everyone's research projects.
+Poster Session (10%): Wednesday December 6th, 5-6:30PM, EAST & WEST ATRIA OF UBC LIFE SCIENCES INSTITUTE (2350 Health Sciences Mall) Approximately 1100 students, 24 Teaching Fellows, and 6 Instructors from all 11 sections of Psychology 217 will meet to share and learn about everyone's research projects.
 You will prepare, as a team, a poster that summarizes your research project's hypothesis, method, results, and conclusions.
 This kind of presentation is common at professional scientific conferences; all of us on the teaching team have presented our research at this kind of poster session.
-During the poster session, you will be asked to evaluate your peers' posters (from a different section).
+During the poster session, you will be asked to evaluate your peers' posters (from different sections).
 Your poster grade will be a combination of your Teaching Fellow's rating and the average of five peers' ratings.
 Each group member should be prepared to discuss their research project in detail, and answer any questions attendees (and evaluators) may have.
 More details about how to prepare for the poster and presentation, as well as how to evaluate others' posters will be provided later in the term.
-NOTE: TO ACCOMMODATE ALL SECTIONS, THE POSTER SESSION IS IN THE EVENING ON THE LAST OFFICIAL DAY OF THE TERM.
-IT IS A MANDATORY COURSE EVENT; MARK YOUR CALENDAR NOW.
+NOTE: THIS IS A MANDATORY COURSE EVENT; MARK YOUR CALENDAR NOW.
+IF YOU HAVE A WORK CONFLICT OR A CONFLICT WITH ANOTHER CLASS, PLEASE DISCUSS WITH YOUR SECTION INSTRUTOR AS SOON AS POSSIBLE.

-Individual Research Report (20%): Due 11:59pm, Thursday December 1st
+Individual Research Report (20%): Due 11:59pm, Sunday November 26th